qwj/python-proxy/README.rst

     pproxy -i ss://chacha20:cipher_key@:12345

-By doing this, the traffic between local and aa.bb.cc.dd is encrypted by stream cipher Chacha20 with key "This is a cipher key".
-If target hostname is not in "rules", traffic will go through locally.
+By doing this, the traffic between local and aa.bb.cc.dd is encrypted by stream cipher Chacha20 with key "cipher_key".
+If target hostname is not matched by regex file "rules", traffic will go through locally.
 Otherwise, traffic will go through the remote server by encryption.

+A more complex example:

+    pproxy -i ss://salsa20!:complex_cipher_key@/tmp/pproxy_socket -r http+ssl://domain1.com:443#username:password

+It listen on the unix domain socket /tmp/pproxy_socket, and use cipher name salsa20, cipher key "complex_cipher_key", and enable OTA encryption for shadowsocks protocol.
+The traffic is tunneled to remote https proxy with simple authentication.